Terms and Conditions

 - We need to be able to contact you about important updates regarding your class, such as short-notice classroom or teacher changes, possible short-notice cancellations or class information that the teacher would like to pass on.

 - We would like to remind you of new start dates and courses we are running so you can be sure you don’t miss any courses you would like to sign up for.
 By registering for a course you agree that we may contact you before new courses start.
 You can withdraw this consent at any time by contacting us.

 - If you have any other questions, please contact us on firstname.lastname@example.org

-- At the end of a 10-week course, students will get a letter of completion emphasising the level they start and the level they achieve.
+- At the end of the 8-week course, students will get a letter of completion emphasising the level they start and the level they achieve.

 By registering for a course, you agree with the terms mentioned above.